This is an official version.

 7. Where a building has a total floor area of less than 600 square metres, a principal entrance shall provide barrier free access to the storey which, in the opinion of the director, constitutes the major occupancy.

-8. In a parking area provided for a building there shall be at least one lot or 4% of the total lots, whichever is the greater, designed and designated for use by physically disabled persons.
+8. (1) In a parking area provided for a building there shall be at least one accessible parking space or 6% of the total number of parking spaces, whichever is greater, designed and designated for use by persons with disabilities.

 Reconstructions and additions

 9. (1) The Act and these regulations shall apply to the reconstruction of an existing building where the cost of reconstruction of the building is equal to or exceeds 50% of the cost of erecting a new building of the same character and dimensions, that cost being calculated without including the cost of reconstructing basements, cellars or chimneys or the cost of site alterations.

 (2) Where building additions take place at the same time as reconstruction, those building additions will be included in the 50% calculation.

 (3) The Act and these regulations shall apply to the addition to a building where